MafiaHub/Framework/vendors/flecs/docs/Manual.md

 256, 257
 ```

 When the type contained components the names of the components were printed.
-This is because the component entities contained an `EcsName` component.
+This is because the component entities have a name.
 The following  example sets the names for `tag_1` and `tag_2`:

 ```c
 ecs_set_name(world, tag_1, "tag_1");